Platane/js13k-2017/postmortem/src/asset/content/image-processing.md

 ```
 fetch(fileUrl).then(res => res.arrayBuffer())
 ```
-then it's a simple parsing to retreive the original data.
+then it's a simple parsing to retrieve the original data.